dawidnawrot/drupal_code_snippets/entity.md

 $references = $single_entity->get('field_products_reference')->getValue();
 ```

-## Loading entity by getQuery method:
+## Loading entity by getQuery method and getting values from referenced entity:
 We can load enities using getQuery method.
 It's quite simple and effective.
 Although it's not as powerfull as direct query yet it's still pretty handy.
 Especially part with loading referenced entities - it's very straightforward.
 Here is the example:

 ```php